Hirvensaloa/rehti-mmorpg/README.md

 ### Running

-- `./run.sh` to start the server and database containers.
+- `./scripts/run-backend.sh` to start the server and database containers.
 Use `--watch` flag to automatically rebuild the server everytime changes occur.
+NOTE: Watch is experimental feature.

 If the script doesn't work, you can just use `docker-compose up` in the root directory to start up the services.